Prayer for Vocations

 Group (see separate website www.stjoanlits.webstarts.com

-the Parish Centre with the exception of the first Thursday
+of the Parish Centre with the exception of the first Wednesday

-each month when we hold a Prayer Hour in the Church.
+each month when we hold a Healing Service in the Church

 The Group has no formal "membership"